adamtric/School_District_Analysis_v2/README.md

 ![image](https://user-images.githubusercontent.com/102189324/167324453-ec75c350-ad1e-4297-886f-6dc60c5a2d17.png)

-As we can see, we can see that the Charter Schools data points all changed within a very small margin.
-This margin was typically within 1/100th of a point or percentage point of the original.
-We see this as well with the average scores and percentile of passing for medium sized schools as well as schools with a spending range of $631 and $645.
+* We can see that the Charter Schools data points all changed within a very small margin.
+* This margin was typically within 1/100th of a point or percentage point of the original.
+* We see this as well with the average scores and percentile of passing for medium sized schools
+* Also see this as well with schools with a spending range of $631 and $645.

 ## Summary